 What about concealing any little imperfections like undereye circles (being a bride-to-be can be exhausting)?
 Concealer products, like the Honest Beauty Honestly Bright Eyes Tinted Eye Cream, can help you hide those dark circles so that you look like you got your full eight hours, even if you were up until 3 AM finalizing the seating chart.

 Adding a little color: Don’t forget the cheeks, eyes, and lips

 Once you have your gorgeous face prepped, it’s time to start adding a little color.
 Starting with the cheeks, blush is one of the best ways to get a fresh-faced, natural bridal look.
-The Honest Beauty Lit Powder Blush brings together the power of a blush and highlighter (we love products that can do double-duty).
+For a sheer and dewy glow to your makeup, The Honest Beauty Créme Cheek Blush is the perfect pick.
+This cream blush works well with any skin type and has just enough pigment to last you throughout the long day.
+If you prefer a matte texture, The Honest Beauty Lit Powder Blush brings together the power of a blush and highlighter (we love products that can do double-duty).
 Before committing to color though, think about your skin tone.

 - Soft pink shades are the best to achieve a natural look on fair skin.

 - Medium skin tones with warm undertones should select deep peach shades.
 While rich pink and mauve shades create a natural look for medium skin tones with cool undertones.